 The sun beat down a very hot OC Day, which was again combined with Speech Day, and the usual mixture of sporting and social events were enjoyed by several hundred OCs.

-The drinks in the marquee in the Quad was followed by a well-attended chapel service and then lunch for various decade reunion parties in Hall.
-The largest group was from 1988 and around 50 OCs of that vintage enjoyed the school’s hospitality before boarding coaches to continue celebrating in Hazelmere.
+The drinks in the marquee in the Quad were followed by a well-attended chapel service and then lunch for various decade reunion parties in Hall.
+The largest group was from 1988 and around 50 OCs of that vintage enjoyed the school’s hospitality before boarding coaches to continue celebrating in Haslemere.
 Almost 200 OCs in all lunched, with the oldest 87-year-old Peter Cressall (1 North 1948) who had come with his son Francis (1&4 South 1977) all the way from Argentina, as had Charlie Bell (West 1978).

 Many others enjoyed a hog roast on Jubilee where the ice cream van also did excellent trade in the sweltering temperatures.
 It was so warm that the usually dapper Mike Payne was reduced to shirtsleeves for his ever-popular tour of the school, including a view of the new van Hasselt Centre which opens in October.